agfianf/annotate-anu/README.md

 ## ✨ Features

-**⚡ Automated Segmentation**
-SAM3 inference runs locally or via optimized endpoints to auto-segment objects instantly.
+- **⚡ Automated Segmentation**: SAM3 inference runs locally or via optimized endpoints to auto-segment objects instantly.
 Use text prompts or bounding boxes to get pixel-perfect masks in milliseconds.

-**🎯 Manual Precision**
-Need to tweak the AI's work?
+- **🎯 Manual Precision**: Need to tweak the AI's work?
 Use our pixel-perfect pen, rectangle, and polygon tools for fine-tuning your annotations with complete control.

-**📦 Batch Workflow**
-Load hundreds of images at once.
+- **📦 Batch Workflow**: Load hundreds of images at once.
 Our interface handles batch processing without browser lag, making large dataset annotation a breeze.

-**⌨️ Lightning Shortcuts**
-Designed for power users.
+- **⌨️ Lightning Shortcuts**: Designed for power users.
 Keep your hands on the keyboard and annotate without breaking flow with comprehensive keyboard shortcuts.

-**💾 Export Ready**
-Export to COCO JSON, YOLO format, or ZIP archives with one click.
+- **💾 Export Ready**: Export to COCO JSON, YOLO format, or ZIP archives with one click.
 Industry-standard formats ready for your ML pipelines.

-**🔒 Local-First Storage**
-Your data stays local with IndexedDB - no server uploads, total privacy.
+- **🔒 Local-First Storage**: Your data stays local with IndexedDB - no server uploads, total privacy.
 All processing happens in your browser or on your local backend.

 ## Architecture